Academic Standards and Policies

 If the decision is not to readmit, the CWC Director in consultation with the Dean of Academic Advisement and Student Retention will specify the conditions that must be met before readmission.

-Newly readmitted students should consult with the Dean of Academic Advisement to determine their class schedule given their prior psychological difficulties.
+Newly readmitted students should consult with the Dean of Student Success Advising to determine their class schedule given their prior psychological difficulties.

 Maintenance of Matriculation